lingthio/Flask-User/docs/source/customizing_db_adapter.rst

 Flask-User ships with the following DbAdapters:

-- :ref:`CustomizeSQLAlchemyDbAdapter` for various SQL databases.
+- :ref:`CustomizingSQLAlchemyDbAdapter` for various SQL databases.
-- :ref:`CustomizeMongoEngineDbAdapter` for MongoDB databases.
+- :ref:`CustomizingMongoEngineDbAdapter` for MongoDB databases.

 and developers can define their own: